• Skip to primary navigation

 • Lime zest – Just a pinch per bowlful!

 Leeks grow in soft, sandy soil, and that dirt loves to get trapped inside the layers of a leek.
 Leeks need to be properly washed so that dirt is removed.
-You don’t want to eat a soup that has improperly washed leeks in it.
-Here’s how I do it:
+You don’t want to eat soup with improperly washed leeks.
+Here’s how we do it:

 • Trim the root end from the leek and the top green part.
 You don’t eat the green parts – they’re tough and fibrous.